-Definition Aggregate NDV score (weighted by group volume) Scope All palm suppliers (fats blends, soap noodles, palm derived surfactants) Units Percentage Method Individual supplier NDV scores are determined by third party annual NDV analysis.
+• Definition Aggregate NDV score (weighted by group volume) Scope All palm suppliers (fats blends, soap noodles, palm derived surfactants) Units Percentage

+Method For palm oil, the main method used to verify the % of palm volume that is DCF is third party annual NDV analysis.
 This analysis uses satellite monitoring to verify no deforestation associated with the mills and plantations identified in the annual traceability exercise.
-Scope of this analysis is determined annually and defined in Reckitt's ESG data book.
-To calculate the group scores (fats blends, soap noodles, palm derived surfactants), scores per supplier are weighted by volume.
-To calculate a combined aggregated score of any combination of the groups each group score is weighted by volume when combined.
-This approach is aligned with the CGF's forest positives approach.
-Source NDV analysis by third parties based on satellite analysis and supplier traceability data.
+The scope of this analysis is determined annually and defined in Reckitt's ESG data book.
+Note: calculations of aggregate NDV scores for palm categories (e.g. Fat Blends) combine individual supplier scores weighted by volume.
+Total Reckitt scores that are an aggregate of the palm category scores are also weighted by volume.
+Source Data from suppliers and third party analysis